wp-plugins/nextgen-facebook/readme.txt

 	* Refactored the Buffer, Pinterest, and Tumblr sharing button code to use the new NgfbOpengraph get_the_media_urls() method.

 == Upgrade Notice ==

+= 8.6.5 =

+Added check for full size image dimensions, using it if requested dimensions match (for better quality image).
+Added check on activation for lower "Object Cache Expiry" values than default.

 = 8.6.4.4 =